mrdrivingduck/kismet-Jclient/doc/dev.md

 #### `@FieldPath` & `@FieldAliase`

 These two annotations should be added on the `setters` of your message fields. `@FieldPath` illustrates the path of the field you want to visit in _RESTful API_. `@FieldAliase` illustrates the aliases of your field.
-Normally, the value of `@FieldAliase` should be the same as `@FieldPath`; however, if you want to get a common field which exists __twice or more than twice__ in the result (This may happen when two fields have a same common child field), you must set different aliases for the common field.
-Or the common field will exist only once and you'll have no idea which parent field it belongs to.
-If you set different aliases, the common field will be returned in your aliases respectively.
+Normally, the value of `@FieldAliase` should be the same as `@FieldPath`; however, if you want to get a common field which will exist __twice or more than twice__ in the result (This may happen when two fields have a same common child field), you must set different aliases for the common field.
+Or the common field will be returned only once in the result and you'll have no idea which parent field it belongs to.
+If you set different aliases, the common field will be returned in aliases respectively.

 ```java
 @MessageType("BSSID")